gracelynxs/text-to-sql/README.md

 - `generate_queries.py`: Script to generate queries using the trained model
 - `process_output.py`: Script to process model output for evaluation
 - `example.slurm`: Sample SLURM script for job submission on Quest
-- 3b-results-100.zip: folder containining checkpoints of fine-tuned models
+- checkpoint-17000.zip: folder containining latest checkpoint
 - processed_queries: folder containing some final outputs for checkpoints

 ## Setup and Requirements